alexcarpenter/butane-sidenav/README.md

 ## Expected DOM structure

 Below is the minimum required elements and attributes needed.
 An additional styling layer is also required to show/hide side-navs.
-There are some basic example styles within `docs/styles.css` for reference.
+View the [demo styles](https://codepen.io/alexcarpenter/pen/WMeQxm.scss) for example CSS setup.

 ```html
 <div id="main" data-butane-sidenav-container>